MintPlayer/mintplayer-ng-video-player/README.md

 ## Important note

 Since version 16.1, the dependency graph between the project has changed.
-The `ng-video-player` package no longer depends on `ng-youtube-player`, `ng-dailymotion-player`, `ng-vimeo-player` and `ng-soundcloud-player`.
+The `ng-video-player` package no longer depends on `ng-youtube-player`, `ng-vimeo-player` and `ng-soundcloud-player`.
 But now it's the other way around.
 See the installation instructions below for the updated packages.

 ## Installation